torrinworx/Blend_My_NFTs/README.md

 ### How complicated was it to code the Logic system?
 Very complicated.
 It took about 4 complete overhauls of building it from the ground up before the current system was built.
 And even then it took me months of testing to modify and perfect it so that it works the way users expect it to work.
 I (Torrin Leonard) spent a lot of time creating the Logic system the way I understood it would work, the way a programmer would use it.
 However this was very problematic as it caused a lot of confusion in our community about how the individual rules actually opperate.
 The current Logic system is a simple IF THEN and IF NOT model that makes it easy for people to understand and implement their NFT collection.
 Creating this system tested my sanity and my ability to understand what people want and build it in a way they can use a very complicated system easily.
 It was a very fullfilling learning experience.
 I'm also honestly releaved with the state it is in now and want to never look at the logic.py file ever again.

-  - If ``Items List`` contains Variant(s), the other Variants in that Variants Attribute will be randomly or weightedly selected depending on if you have ``Enable Rarity`` selected when you create NFT data.

-**Important:** The more rules you add the higher the chance a rule conflict may arise, and you may see Attribute and Variant behaviour that you do not desire.

 ## Logic JSON Schema